Yoav666s/dnd-wiki/collections/_classes/rogue/master-of-mischief.md

 If you're [specialized](#mischievous-incantations) in the [False Display](/spells/false-display/) cantrip, you learn the **Folly Spectacle**.
 As your free interaction, you can spend 1 trickery point to cast False Display targeting a creature within 5 feet of you.

 ## Flick
 If you're [specialized](#mischievous-incantations) in the [Fling](/spells/fling/) cantrip, you learn **Flick**.
 As your free interaction, you can spend 1 trickery point to Fling one object within 10 feet of you up to 30 feet in a chosen direction.
-Its damage is reduced to 1d4, but it may still deal an additional 1d4 depending on its properties.
+The damage is reduced to 1d4, but it may still deal an additional 1d4 depending on its properties.

 ## Milder Phantasm
 If you're [specialized](#mischievous-incantations) in the [Minor Phantasm](/spells/minor-phantasm) cantrip, you learn the **Milder Phantasm**.
 As your free interaction, you can spend 1 trickery point to cast Minor Phantasm on a creature within 5 feet of you.
 It doesn't require your concentration, but it dispels at the start of your next turn.